 O’Keeffe’s pressure on Buchan ultimately gave Caruso the space he needed to maintain his lead and claim a first win in the series, ahead of Buchan and O’Keeffe.

-Morcom thus claimed third with O’Keeffe classified in fourth, ahead of the second Renault of James Moffat in fifth and King’s MPC Audi in sixth.
+Morcom thus claimed third with O’Keeffe classified in fourth, ahead of the second Renault of James Moffat in fourth and King’s MPC Audi in fifth.

-Championship leader Chaz Mostert was just seventh in his Audi, representing his second-worst result of the season, after losing out to King at the end of the race.
+Championship leader Chaz Mostert was just sixth in his Audi, representing his second-worst result of the season, after losing out to King at the end of the race.

-Jordan Cox brought his GRM Alfa Romeo home in eighth, with Ben Bargwanna and Tony D’Alberto completing the top ten in their Peugeot and Honda cars respectively.
+Jordan Cox brought his GRM Alfa Romeo home in seventh, with Ben Bargwanna and Tony D’Alberto initially completing the top ten in their Peugeot and Honda cars respectively.
+Brad Shiels was ultimately classified in tenth after O’Keeffe’s penalty was taken into consideration, with O’Keeffe dropping to 17th as a result.

 Mostert (350 points) now leads King (344) by 106 points, with Buchan (335) up to third a further nine points adrift.
 Cameron, who had been second heading into the weekend, drops to fourth.